lahmatiy/react-render-tracker/README.md

 ### Option #2 – Open UI in another tab, or browser, or device...

-The most universal way for a remote inspection of your React app using React Render Tracker is use special server as a connection point (between the app and React Render Tracker UI).
-Since RRT is based on [Rempl](https://github.com/rempl/rempl), it's work with [rempl-cli](https://github.com/rempl/rempl-cli) which is using to launch a such kind of server.
-In this case, it's become possible to inspect a React application launched in any web view with a WebSocket support.
-In fact, you can inspect a React application running in a browser with no devtools support, or Electron, or VS Code etc.
+The most universal way for a remote inspection of your React app using React Render Tracker is via a special server as a connection point between the app and React Render Tracker UI.
+Since RRT is based on [Rempl](https://github.com/rempl/rempl), it works with [rempl-cli](https://github.com/rempl/rempl-cli) which is used to launch such kind of a server.
+In this case, it becomes possible to inspect a React application launched in any web view with a WebSocket support.
+In fact, you can inspect a React application running in a browser with no devtools support, or Electron, or VS Code, etc.

 1. Run following commands: